 The waiver does not limit the number of hours a driver can work, but does require a driver to have at least 10 hours off duty if he is hauling property, or 8 hours if he is transporting personnel.
 Once a person has completed his special Covid-19-related duties and needs to return to the base with an empty truck, he is free to do so without being in violation of his duties.
 The relaxed rules will apply to trucking companies across the country.

 These are extraordinary times that call for extraordinary measures, but these waivers are not unheard of.
 There have been past cases in which the agency has relaxed these rules, as in the case of natural disasters like hurricanes.

 We hope that this emergency can be dealt with, and the pandemic contained quickly without more pressure on truck drivers.
 Driver fatigue can be a major factor in accidents.
 Hopefully, since citizens have been urged to stay home during these times, there will be less drivers on the road and in turn fewer risks of accidents.

-If you or a loved one has been injured in a truck accident, talk to an Atlanta truck accident lawyer at the Katz Law Firm, and discuss your chances for legal compensation for damages.
+If you or a loved one has been injured in a truck accident, talk to an Atlanta truck accident lawyer at the Katz Personal Injury Lawyers, and discuss your chances for legal compensation for damages.
 You may eligible for compensation for medical expenses, lost income, potential future earnings as well as other types of damages.

-The Atlanta truck accident lawyers at the Katz Law Firm are dedicated to the representation of persons who have been injured in truck, tractor trailer or 18- wheeler accidents in the metro Atlanta region and across Georgia.
+The Atlanta truck accident lawyers at the Katz Personal Injury Lawyers are dedicated to the representation of persons who have been injured in truck, tractor trailer or 18- wheeler accidents in the metro Atlanta region and across Georgia.